EvangeliaIlia/Biomedical-Projects/SQL/README.md

 ## Dataset Source
 The dataset used in this project was obtained from Kaggle.
 Please note that the license information for the dataset is marked as "unknown" on Kaggle.
-You can directly download it from this file or from https://www.kaggle.com/datasets/cankatsrc/medical-records-dataset?resource=download
+You can directly download it from this file or from [Kaggle Medical Records](https://www.kaggle.com/datasets/cankatsrc/medical-records-dataset?resource=download)

 ## Instructions